 - Cook for 1 minute or until the edges of the dough look dry and it’s beginning to bubble.
 Then flip the dough with a spatula and cook until the underside is dark brown.
 If using a gas range, you can put the naan directly over the flame when cooking the second side, but be careful, as it goes fast and the naan can burn much more easily.

 - Repeat until all naan is cooked.
-Then brush with melted vegan butter or coconut oil and sprinkle with cilantro and sea salt (optional).
+Then brush with melted vegan butter or coconut oil and sprinkle with cilantro, garlic, and sea salt (optional).
 Serve immediately.

 - Cover leftovers and store at room temperature for about 2 days or in the freezer up to 1 month.
 Reheat in the microwave or oven until warmed through.